North Korean abductions of South Koreans: Fishermen

 On May 28, 1955, a South Korean fishing boat, the Daesung-ho, with a crew of ten fishermen, was hijacked by North Korean authorities.
 Since then, North Korean agents have hijacked numerous South Korean ships and kidnapped the seamen and fishermen aboard the vessels.
 In total, 3,696 fishermen and 120-plus fishing boats were seized by North Korea.

 After strong protests from South Korean government, North Korea has repatriated 3,262 fishermen.
 An additional six fishermen have returned home to South Korea on their own between 2000 and 2007.
-But a total of 427 fishermen are still held in North Korea.
+A total of 427 fishermen are still held in North Korea.

 High school students

 Five South Korean high school students disappeared in 1977 and 1978.
 They had been regarded as missing people.
 But in the late 1990s, through the testimonies of North Korean spies in South Korea, it was discovered that they were working in North Korea as instructors, teaching the basics of South Korean lifestyle to would-be undercover Northern operatives.
 It has been known that among them was the husband of Japanese abductee Yokota Megumi, Kim Young-nam.